csswizardry/csswizardry.github.com/_posts/2019-03-04-cache-control-for-civilians.md

 ## `immutable`

-`immutable` is a pretty new and very neat directive that tells the browser a little more about the type of file we’ve sent it—is its content mutable or immutable?
+`immutable` is a pretty new and very neat directive that tells the browser a little more about the type of file we’ve sent it — is its content mutable or immutable?
 But, before we look at what `immutable` does, let’s look at the problem it’s solving: